Captainmango/php-playgorund/notes/basics/02_php_clientside.md

 ## Functions

 Functions work as they do in Java.
 Key differences are no need to declare types of variables.
 However, you can include these if needed as 'type hints'.
-You can also have a scalar type definition to restrict the return type at compile time.
+You can also have a scalar type declarations to restrict the input type at compile time.

-Declaring functions is donw with the function keyword and follows normal curly bracket rules for functions.
+Declaring functions is done with the function keyword and follows normal curly bracket rules for functions.

 ## return statements